slinkp/recruiter-messager/README.md

 (eg on Linkedin or Levels); some take more exploratory digging (eg "How many people work there?" or "What's their remote/onsite work policy?")

+# Notes on workflow

+I'd like this to suit me being able to deal with a batch of possible jobs (whether found via email, tips from elsewhere, whatever) in a fairly natural way.
+Eg:

+- Walk up to my computer
+- Run `<the program>`
+  - See some kind of summary of status, TBD
+  - for example: "There are 9 un-responded recruiter pings from linkedin"
+- Automated research happens
+  - by default, do all un-researched companies?
+- List of results and action items
+  - "company foo via linkedin ping"
+  - actions: reply (auto w/ confirmation), defer / do nothing, archive / ignore

+"Defer" raises a question of state.
+Do we need some kind of db tracking status?
+(Or maybe the cache is enough)

 # Roadmap, end to end